Wealth Club – Compelling investments for experienced investors

 Downing offers two forms of insurance: downside protection insurance and life cover.

-Downside protection insurance (Wealth Guard Cover) – included, no extra cost
+Downside protection insurance (Wealth Guard) – included, no extra cost

 This protects the initial net investment against a loss in value of up to 20% for those under age 90 at the time of death.
 The maximum claim is £150,000 per investor.
 The insurance policy is included (and paid for) by Downing for a minimum of two years.
 Other conditions apply.